 Hannibal used cavalry to great affect against the Romans, until the Romans adopted cavalry themselves.
 When the Roman empire withdrew from Europe, the local warrior class, the mounted knights, ruled Europe and the wearing of pants was associated with high status males, and has remained in fashion throughout the post equestrian era, in much of the world.

-Depending on how manly you want to be about things, there are men who choose the path of no pants at all, like these guy from the Omo Valley in Africa.
+Trousers in English and Pants American, are not a prized commodity in all parts of the world, like for these guy from the Omo Valley in Africa.
 Its a warm place and they do not have a culture of horse riding, so there is absolutely no need to wear pants.
-You could move there and enjoy the freedom too.
-The one draw back of the concept, is the lack of pockets for carrying your cargo, such as money.
-These guys had it sorted though, as there is enough space under the top cover of the rifles to keep some coin, like a multi-purpose AK man bag.
+The one draw back of the their freedom is the lack of pockets for carrying cargo, such as money.
+But these guys had it sorted though, as there is enough space under the top cover of the rifles to keep some coin, like a multi-purpose AK-man-bag.

 Question 5: Why does hemp not need agricultural pesticides?